easyuc/EasyUC/smc/README.md

 ====================================================================

-We formalized the proof of the UC security of secure message communication using a one-time pad that's agreed using Diffie-Hellman key exchange.
+We formalized the proof of the UC security of secure message communication (SMC) using a one-time pad that's agreed using Diffie-Hellman key exchange.
 Our goal in this example was to test our EasyCrypt UC architecture, illustrating how instances of UC's composition operation and theorem may be formalized in EasyCrypt.

 The proof is complete, giving us confidence that our EasyCrypt UC architecture is sound.
 But it involved heavy use of manual symbolic